When Should I Review My Estate Plan?

 be available to meet my estate planning goals.
 I would like to know how the latest tax laws affect my estate plan.

-___ Although I currently use a revocable trust as part of my estate plan, I need assistance to insure my assets are
+___ Although I currently use a revocable trust as part of my estate plan, I need assistance to ensure my assets are

 properly titled and my beneficiary designations are set forth as they should be.